verb (bets, betting; past and past participle bet or betted)

 - Prosecutors said he also ran an illegal gambling operation that bet on professional baseball games.

-- 1.1 [with object] Risk a sum of money against (someone) on the outcome or happening of a future event: [with two objects]: I’ll bet you $15 you won’t find a single scratchMore example sentences
+- 1.1 [with object and clause] Risk a sum of money against (someone) on the outcome or likelihood of a future event: [with two objects]: I bet you £15 you won’t chat her upMore example sentences

 - I praised him to encourage him, but then wished I hadn't when he bet me his pocket money that he could beat me.